Arrival (ABBA album): Background and production

 By the end of April two other songs had been laid down: "That's Me" and "Why Did It Have to Be Me".
-The latter was reworked into "Happy Hawaii" before ultimately arriving back at its original title with completely different lyrics and member Björn Ulvaeus on lead vocals as opposed to Faltskog and Lyngstad ("Happy Hawaii" would later be released as a B-side).
-A similar situation occurred with the next recording when a song entitled "Money, Money, Money" became "Gypsy Girl" and then back to its original title.
-"Money, Money, Money" would also be released as a single and become a major hit some months after the album's eventual release.
+The latter track was reworked into "Happy Hawaii" before being reverted to its original title, with new lyrics and vocals by Björn Ulvaeus ("Happy Hawaii" would later be released as a B-side).
+Similarly, "Money, Money, Money" was worked into "Gypsy Girl" and then reverted to its original title.
+The song was released as a single and became a major hit some months after the album's release.

 In June 1976, a TV special dedicated to the group (entitled ABBA-dabba-dooo!!) was filmed.
-Around the same time they recorded a song called "When I Kissed the Teacher," which would become the opening track on their new album.
-Late July saw the next two tracks, "Tiger" and "Dum Dum Diddle" recorded.
-Considered by biographer Carl Magnus Palm as the "complete antithesis" of each other, the former being a hard rocker against the pure pop of the latter, both Lyngstad and Ulvaeus have expressed dissatisfaction with "Dum Dum Diddle", with Ulvaeus admitting that it was a nonsense lyric he had come up with in desperation.
-The next song to be recorded was "My Love My Life".
-Originally titled "Monsieur Monsieur" and more upbeat, the song soon became a lush ballad with backing harmonies inspired by 10cc's hit "I'm Not in Love".
+Around the same time, what was to become the album's opening track, "When I Kissed the Teacher", was recorded.
+By late July "Tiger" and "Dum Dum Diddle" were recorded, considered by biographer Carl Magnus Palm as the "complete antithesis" of each other,.
+Both Lyngstad and Ulvaeus have expressed dissatisfaction with "Dum Dum Diddle".
+In Ulvaeus own words, "I'd been working all night trying to come up with a decent lyric.
+And I thought, 'Well, I'd better take in something to prove that I've been working.'
+I showed them this song, thinking they'd say, 'Oh, no!
+We can't do that!'".
+"My Love My Life" was recorded next.
+Originally a more upbeat song titled "Monsieur Monsieur", it became a lush ballad with backing harmonies inspired by 10cc's hit "I'm Not in Love".

+The final track to be recorded was an instrumental piece entitled "Ode to Dalecarlia".
+Mostly featuring Andersson on keyboards, the track was renamed to "Arrival" – a word that had already been decided as the title of their new album.
+By September 1976, work on the album was finished.